-The Company has prepared its annual financial statements in accordance with IFRSs issued by the IASB as adopted by the EU, Interpretations issued by the IFRS Interpretations Committee and Part 9 of Book 2 of the Dutch Civil Code.
+The Company has prepared its annual financial statements in accordance with International Financial Reporting Standards ('IFRSs') issued by the IASB as adopted by the EU, Interpretations issued by the IFRS Interpretations Committee and Part 9 of Book 2 of the Dutch Civil Code.

-The Company has prepared and filed the financial statements of the Company in compliance with the ESEF RTS with the relevant member state regulator's storage mechanisms.
+The Company has prepared the financial statements of the Company in compliance with the ESEF RTS with the relevant member state regulator's storage mechanisms.
 In preparing the financial statements in compliance with ESEF RTS, the Company is required to prepare Company financial statements in a valid xHTML format.